Wm. K. Walthers, Inc., was founded by Bill Walthers (1893 - 1967) in Milwaukee, WI in 1932 - but really, it started years

 around the world.
 Business was booming again, and Bruce's son Phil joined the company.
 At that point the company

 began making their own products for N scale.
-In 1981 Walthers acquired the HO-West line of printed paper backdrop scenes, which
+In 1981 Walthers acquired the HO-West line of printed paper backdrop scenes,

-plastic freight car which was a 40' composite gondola.
+Walthers brand plastic freight car which was a 40' composite gondola.
 That same year Walthers acquired Magnuson Models, and

 began production of the detailed structure kits in resin.
-A set of plastic models including Ponderosa Pines tree kits, and an FGE insulated boxcar in HO Scale were added to the Walthers line.
+A set of plastic models including Ponderosa Pines tree kits, and an

+company’s day-to-day operations over to son Phil in 1984.
 But he remained as chairman of the board and played key roles in

 Walthers’ transition to the electronic age.
 Expansion and diversification continued under Phil's tenure.